 Glenn: Yeah, I think we all found it was pretty easy to get started and wrap our heads around it.
 It wasn’t too big a shift in our programming mindset.
 It was more just about where the code ran.

-Q: So far, Blazor seems to be based on components for UI.
+Q: In getting started with Blazor, it looks like it’s mostly based on components for UI.
 What about non-visual components, like custom timers or logical data sets, etc.?

 Glenn: So actually, I think that’s the great thing.
 This is one of the things that’s really exciting to me about this, because you’re absolutely right, it is primarily about UI.
 But it’s all .NET code.
 So, at any point, you’ve got access to anything that you want to write in C sharp, non-visual, and you can use dependency injection on the client-side code to have it pushed into your UI components and run for you.